community engagement

 AgitArte is an organization of working class artists and cultural organizers who work at the intersections of race, class, gender, sexuality and ideology.
 Through a praxis of cultural solidarity, creative process and popular education, we initiate and facilitate arts and cultural projects with grassroots communities that contest U.S. cultural hegemony and propose alternatives to existing systems of oppression.

-Prison Radio is an independent multimedia production studio producing content for radio, television, and films for 30 years and distributing throughout the world.
-Prison Radio streams our high-quality audio material to media outlets and the general public in order to add the voices of people most impacted by the prison industrial complex.
-Listen to commentaries on their website.
+Prison Radio is an independent multimedia production studio producing content for radio, television, and films for 34 years and distributing this work throughout the world.
+Prison Radio streams high-quality audio material to media outlets and the general public in order to add the voices of people most impacted by the prison industrial complex to the airwaves.
+Please take a listen prisonradio.org

 Southerners On New Ground (SONG) is a home for LGBTQ liberation across all lines of race, class, abilities, age, culture, gender, and sexuality in the South.
 They build, sustain, and connect a southern regional base of LGBTQ people in order to transform the region through strategic projects and campaigns developed in response to the current conditions in our communities.
 SONG builds this movement through leadership development, intersectional analysis, and organizing.